HachiroSan/AzanBot-Twitter/README.md

 ## Operating System
 Application works for both Linux and Windows.
 (Tested on Ubuntu 20.04 and Windows 10 21H1)

-For Linux, if you want to host multiple bots, use tmux or screen for better management.
+For Linux server, use tmux or screen for better management.

 ## Troubleshoot
-All activities will be logged in debug.log file.
+All activities will be logged in logs.txt file.
 If there is any error.
 Feel free to contact me by providing me the log or try to troubleshoot yourself.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.